genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

   }
 ```

+## Adding customisation
-This approach is good for simple forms or prototyping, but we might realise that it is not enough for our use case, and we require much more customisation.
+What we have done so far is good for simple forms or prototyping, but we need much more customisation.

-To enable that you will create each form element manually and take care of storing user inputted data.
+To do this, you must create each form element manually and take care of storing the data input by the user.

-You start by adding elements to the template
+Start by adding the elements to the template:

 ```html title='home.template.ts'
 <zero-text-field>Quantity</zero-text-field>